bponsler/rosautodoc/README.md

 This section describes how to use this project to automatically generate documentation.

-    $ rosautodoc --help --doc-format=html --output-dir=/tmp/test_doc
+    $ rosautodoc --help
     usage: rosautodoc [-h] [--output-dir OUTPUT_DIR] [--proxy-port PROXY_PORT] [--doc-format DOC_FORMAT]
                       [node [node ...]]

-    Automatically document the API for a a ROS node.
+    Automatically document the API for a ROS node.

     positional arguments:
       node                  The name of the nodes to document.
 If empty, all nodes